Get my best tips to smooth legato playing on the acoustic guitar.

 What Is Legato Playing?

+Before we get into our exercises, we're going to review the fundamental techniques behind playing slurs on the guitar, also called legato.
 The word legato is Italian for "tied together", and playing legato simply involves producing a smooth transition from one note to another, hence the name "legato playing".

 Legato playing on the guitar usually consists of a combination of hammer-ons and pull-offs, but it can also include slides.
 Hammer-ons involve plucking the first note and tapping the next note quickly with the finger, while pull-offs entail plucking the first note and pulling the string with the finger to sound the next note.